snehaaarc/snehaaarc/README.md

 - 👋 Hi, I’m Sneha Roychowdhury
 - 👀 I’m getting acquainted with coding
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning C++ and DSA
-- 💞️ I’m an incoming ECE-AI undergrad at IGDTUW, New Delhi
+- 💞️ I’m an ECE-AI undergrad at IGDTUW, New Delhi

 <!---